PhD in Germany: Funded Doctoral Programs 2026

 The Individual Doctorate (Individualpromotion)

-The traditional German model, still accounting for roughly 70% of all doctorates awarded, is the individual doctorate.
-In this model, you work directly under a single professor (Doktorvater or Doktormutter) who supervises your dissertation.
+The traditional German model, still accounting for roughly 70% of all doctorates Awarded, is the individual doctorate.
+In this model, you work directly under a single professor (Doktorvater Or Doktormutter) who supervises your dissertation.
 Key characteristics include:

 - Direct supervisor relationship — You negotiate your research topic, timeline, and working arrangements directly with your supervisor.
 This offers great flexibility but also requires self-discipline and initiative.

-- Minimal coursework — Unlike structured programs, individual doctorates typically involve no mandatory courses.
+- Minimal coursework — Unlike structured programs, individual doctorates involve no mandatory courses.
 Your primary obligation is completing your dissertation and passing the Rigorosum (oral examination) or Disputation (public defense).

 The Structured PhD Program (Strukturierte Promotion)

 Inspired by the Anglo-American model, structured PhD programs have grown significantly in Germany since the 2000s.
-Today, roughly 30% of doctoral candidates are enrolled in structured programs.
+Today, roughly 30% of doctoral candidates Are enrolled in structured programs.
 Key features include:

 - Cohort-based — You join a group of doctoral candidates who start together, attend courses together, and form a peer support network.
 This is particularly beneficial for international researchers who may not have an existing academic network in Germany.